History of Enterprise Funds

 Enterprise Funds are one of few development programs to achieve sustainable, economic developmental impact while leveraging limited investment resources to generate significant program income to endow long-term, host country Legacy Foundations, and ultimately return a significant portion of their original grant funds to the U.S. Treasury.

-The following is a summary of the substantial economic and developmental impacts provided by the Funds of the 1990s as of September 30, 2012:
+The following is a summary of the substantial economic and developmental impact provided by USAID of the Funds of the 1990s as of 2013:

-$1.2 billion of USAID/U.S. government funding has been invested in developing funds in 19 countries.
+$1.2 billion of U.S. government funding has been invested in developing funds in 19 countries.

 $1.7 billion of net proceeds realized from successful investments have been reinvested by the Funds, allowing them to leverage the use of their initial funding.